SolraBizna/a1mega/README.md

 Weapons default to automatic mode, making them fire the same way as in vanilla.
 Change firing modes by pulling the trigger **while holding the microphone key** (default \`).

-The default configuration gives the Assault Rifle a three-round burst mode and a single-shot mode, and the Submachine Gun a two-round burst mode, in addition to their vanilla automatic modes.
+The default configuration gives the Assault Rifle a two-round burst mode and a single-shot mode, and the Submachine Gun a two-round burst mode, in addition to their vanilla automatic modes.
 It will apply its accuracy bonus/penalty to any weapon firing "rifle bullet" or "smg bullet".

 **Modes**: Compatible with all game modes.